moonshot-partners/ember-favorites/README.md

 ## Utils

-- [ember-concurrency](http://ember-concurrency.com/) - is an Ember Addon that makes it easy to write concise, robust, and beautiful asynchronous code.
+- [ember-concurrency](http://ember-concurrency.com/) - Is an Ember Addon that makes it easy to write concise, robust, and beautiful asynchronous code.

 ## UI Components